 Social Media Conversation Leads To Twitter Defamation Lawsuit

-The day that TMZ published the story, Ebanks tweeted with his friend, Junior.
+The day TMZ published the story, Ebanks tweeted with his friend, Junior.
 (Junior happened to be the guy who set-up Ebanks and his accuser.)
 During the online back-and-forth, Ebanks jibed Junior about never setting him up with another woman.

 Time passed, and presumably still unsatisfied, the woman filed a Jane Doe sexual assault civil complaint against Ebanks.
 Curiously, in her filing, Doe argued that since Ebanks tweeted about the contents of the TMZ article, he committed online libel.
-The claim had legal people wondering: “Are people liable for retweeting a defamatory statement?”
+The claim had people wondering: “Are you liable for retweeting a defamatory statement?”
 Doe’s lawyer reasoned:

 “When defendant responded to the Twitter message, ‘I’m glad you got cleared on that incident,’ Defendant Ebanks adopted the false statements included in the TMZ article, thus defaming Plaintiff Jane Doe.”